Thuzys/Session_Control/README.md

 ### Installation

 There is no installation required to use the web application.
-Simply open your web browser and navigate to the application's URL to access it.
+Open your web browser and navigate to the application's URL to access it.

 ### Login/Registration